Freedom of speech: Internet censorship

-The concept of freedom of information has emerged in response to state sponsored censorship, monitoring and surveillance of the internet.
+Freedom of information has emerged in response to state-sponsored censorship, monitoring, and internet surveillance.
 Internet censorship includes the control or suppression of the publishing or accessing of information on the Internet.
 The Global Internet Freedom Consortium claims to remove blocks to the "free flow of information" for what they term "closed societies".
 According to the Reporters without Borders (RWB) "internet enemy list" the following states engage in pervasive internet censorship: Mainland China, Cuba, Iran, Myanmar/Burma, North Korea, Saudi Arabia, Syria, Turkmenistan, Uzbekistan, and Vietnam.

 A widely publicized example of internet censorship is the "Great Firewall of China" (in reference both to its role as a network firewall and the ancient Great Wall of China).
 The system blocks content by preventing IP addresses from being routed through and consists of standard firewall and proxy servers at the internet gateways.
 The system also selectively engages in DNS poisoning when particular sites are requested.
 The government does not appear to be systematically examining Internet content, as this appears to be technically impractical.
 Internet censorship in the People's Republic of China is conducted under a wide variety of laws and administrative regulations, including more than sixty regulations directed at the Internet.
 Censorship systems are vigorously implemented by provincial branches of state-owned ISPs, business companies, and organizations.